 First, take a picture of the piece of furniture that needs replacement or repairing.
 If you’re going to a brick-and-mortar store, this will help you visually compare to the furniture parts on display.

 Second, measure your furniture and replacement parts to ensure that measurements and dimensions are similar.

 Third, think about the look of both parts.
 You don’t want to buy new modern table legs to curate an antique look.

 Let’s take a look at a great example.
-Below is a site that specializes on selling table legs.
-These type of sites are your best bet at finding the appropriate replacement item, since they stock a wide variety of options.
-Rummage through until you find the type that looks appropriate and then look through the designs, sizes and colors available.
+Below is a site that specializes in selling table legs.
+These type of sites are your best bet at finding the appropriate replacement item since they stock a wide variety of options.
+Rummage through until you find the type that looks appropriate and then look through the designs, sizes, and colors available.

 2. Think about the company that made the furniture part

 The manufacturer is an issue that many people do not consider when they are buying furniture parts.
 However, they later regret this decision because the company that makes the furniture part will dictate how well it is made.

 Not all companies have the same standards when it comes to making furniture parts.
 Never assume that all manufacturers create and sell high-quality parts – nothing could be further from the truth.

 Go online and find out which companies have the best reputation when it comes to making furniture parts.
 This will help you make an educated decision when doing your shopping.